 Do you need to see a psychologist?

-The mode of therapy Eve primarily uses is cognitive-behavioural therapy (CBT).
-CBT has been shown in research to be effective for many problems.
-In CBT, the thinking patterns and behaviours which maintain a person's problems are addressed in order to bring about positive changes and reduce distress.
+Eve uses primarily a cognitive-behavioural therapy (CBT) or Schema Therapy (ST) approach.
+They have both been shown in research to be effective for many problems.
+In both of them, the thinking patterns and behaviours which maintain a person's problems are addressed in order to bring about positive changes and reduce distress.

-CBT is a type of therapy that is quite structured.
-Goals are agreed upon, and during therapy Eve helps her clients to work towards those goals.
-CBT treatment is usually a short-term therapy, and people often notice improvements in about 7 to 10 sessions, although this varies.
-Finally, CBT is active in that it is best suited for those who would like to take an active part in helping themselves deal with their problems.
+Both CBT and ST are structured, time-limited and active.
+To begin with, therapy is structured in order to achieve the best use of time.
+Goals are agreed upon, and during therapy Eve will work with her clients to achieve those goals.
+CBT and ST are active in that it is best for individuals undergoing therapy to take an active part in helping themselves in their life situations.
 Skills are learnt in sessions and it has been found that generally, the most benefit is derived from therapy when these skills are practiced between sessions.
-The extent to which clients do active work between sessions is a significant factor which affects the rate of progress in therapy.
+The extent to which clients do active work between sessions is a significant factor which affects the rate of progress in therapy..
+The difference is that CBT treatment is usually a short-term therapy, usually requiring between 6 and 14 sessions, although this varies, whereas Schema Therapy is generally a medium or longer-term therapy.
+Schema Therapy shares many of the components of CBT but also incorporates experiential and interpersonal techniques.

 If your difficulties are beyond her areas of expertise, Eve will speak to you about other options for treatment.

-Currently, the standard rate recommended by the Australian Psychological Society is $238 (for an appointment between 45-60 minutes long).
-Eve's fees are lower than this as she would like as many people as possible to be able to afford the help they seek.
-Also Eve offers discounted fees for low-income earners (attending appointments at non-peak times only).
-Please ring to find out what her current fees are.
+Currently, the standard rate recommended by the Australian Psychological Society is $267 (for an appointment between 45-60 minutes long).
+Eve's fees are lower than this, as it is important for her to provide a service that is accessible to most people.
+Please ring or email Reception staff to find out what her current fees are.

 Eve is a registered Specialist Provider under Medicare's Better Access to Mental Health Care initiative.
-This means that if you are referred by your GP under this Scheme, you can receive a rebate of $124.50 per session from Medicare, for up to 10 sessions in a calendar year (1 January to 31 December).
+This means that if you are referred by your GP under this Scheme, you will receive a rebate of $129.55 per session from Medicare, for up to 10 sessions in a calendar year (1 January to 31 December).
 You will need to be assessed by your GP as having an eligible mental health problem, and receive a referral from your GP under the Better Access Scheme.
 Please ask your doctor for more information about this scheme or read this Medicare fact sheet.
 Some doctors require you book a long appointment for this assessment and referral.
+Also, currently, due to the widespread effects of COVID on mental health, there are provisions for an extra 10 sessions, under the Better Access Pandemic Support Measures, until 30 June 2022.

-Fees are paid by cash, credit card, EFTPOS or direct deposit at the end of the appointment.
+Fees are paid by cash, EFTPOS, credit card or direct deposit at the end of the appointment.
+Telehealth appointments are paid by direct deposit on the day of the appointment.

 To make an appointment, please call 0411 966 210.
-Please note that you may have to leave a message.
-However, your call will be returned as soon as possible, usually by the next business day.
-If you feel uncomfortable about making a telephone call, you can also send an email.
+If you have to leave a message, your call will be returned as soon as possible, usually that day or by the next business day.
+You can also email Reception at firstname.lastname@example.org to enquire about booking an appointment.

-Appointments are available in Marrickville on Thursday and Saturday and typically for 55 minutes.
-Some after hours appointments are offered but these are subject to availability.
-Most people find it helpful to have therapy sessions once a week or once a fortnight.
+Appointments are available in Marrickville, Wednesday to Friday.
+Appointments are typically for 50 minutes.
+Most people find it helpful to have therapy sessions once a fortnight.
 The frequency will usually decrease towards the end of treatment.

 At your first appointment, an assessment will be conducted.
 This means that the appointment will be mostly spent asking questions about your problems to get a clear understanding of what is troubling you.
 It is also often necessary to ask questions about other aspects of your life, in order to have a comprehensive view of your circumstances.
 Generally, the active part of therapy would begin after this session, in other words, from the second session onwards.

 A GP's referral is not necessary to make an appointment.
 However, it may be useful, as your GP may be able to refer you to psychological services under the Medicare Scheme for mental disorders, if this is appropriate.
-The scheme provides for Medicare rebates for up to 10 sessions per calender year.
+The scheme provides for Medicare rebates for up to 10 sessions per calendar year.
+Currently, there are provisions for an extra 10 sessions per calendar year, under the Better Access Pandemic Support Measures, until 30 June 2022.
 Refer to the “Fees” section, or ask your doctor for more information about this scheme.

 © 2015 Educator.
 All Rights Reserved | Design by W3layouts